kinostl/crystal_caravans/docs/setting_off/000_character_creation.md

     - 1 Extra Dice when rolling Luck
     - Rolling a 1 also counts as a crit
-    - Ignore the first Underclock roll on each node
+    - Ignore the first time you roll to thicken the miasma on each node

     Luck should rarely be rolled, so Selkies get an extra benefit.